 All former Our Power customers were put onto Utilita’s standard variable tariff and then contacted by their new provider with personalised information about their new tariff.
 Given that the switch happened over a year ago, if you haven’t taken any action you’re likely to be on the Standard Variable tariff.

 You can check whether you’re now paying more in the email you received from Utilita or by calling the support team on 03300 583 392 to enquire.

 If you’re not happy with the tariff you were put onto, don’t worry, all Our Power customers were switched onto a tariff which has no exit fee.
-You’re entirely free to switch to another Utilita tariff or to another provider if you’d like to - for help choosing the best deal, give one of our agents a call today.
+You’re entirely free to switch to another Utilita tariff or to another provider if you’d like to.

 Will my supply have been affected?

 No, your supply should not have been affected by the switch.
 Utilita was appointed by Ofgem partly because it guaranteed a seamless transition process, so if you’ve experienced any interruption or problem with your supply do contact Utilita’s support team to let them know.